 Also, it’s impossible to build a cooking app without a good filtering feature.
 It helps to narrow down the search results by setting additional requirements.

-And that’s where you can give free rein to your imagination.
-The possible filtering options are:
+And that’s where you can get really creative.
+Some of the possible filtering options include:

 |Cuisines 🍣||French, Italian, Mexican, Chinese|

 |Particular ingredients in the recipe 🧀||Tuna, cheese, eggs, potatoes, cucumber, apple, beef, cinnamon|